Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $295 $325

 Introduced as design number 4053, Karina was the first in a series of three.
 Measuring 5 1/2" tall she was extremely popular and sales were strong.
-She is offered frequently on the secondary market with damage due to mishandling.
-More than half the sculptures posted for sale have broken fingers, curls of hair or the floral decorations on her tutu and hair are missing.
-No color or design variations have been noted.
-Karina was still available (as were Kristina and Cynthia) as of the 1999 price list.
+She is offered frequently on the secondary market with damage.
+More than half the sculptures posted for sale have broken fingers or are missing curls of hair or floral decorations.
+No color variations have been noted but placement of the curls of hair atop her head will vary.
+Karina was still available (as were Kristina and Cynthia) on the 1999 price list.

 Issue / Completed Price